JonmarCorpuz/SecondBrain/Google Cloud/Cloud Spanner.md

-Google's Cloud Spanner is a fully managed, scalable, globally distributed, and strongly consistent distributed relational database service
+Google's Cloud Spanner is a fully managed, scalable, globally distributed, and strongly consistent distributed relational database for transaction services

 * Provides enterprise-grade security with encryption at rest and in transit, along with identity-based access controls
 * Supports ANSI 2011 standard SQL